oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta program.md

 title: "Vertical Tabs Beta Program"
 ---

-> [!WARNING] Notice
-> The Vertical Tabs Beta Program has not been announced.
-Please do not subscribe yet.

 ## Overview

 The Vertical Tabs Beta Program offers early access to new features and an opportunity to support ongoing development.
 As a subscriber, you'll receive beta builds before public release and help shape the future of Vertical Tabs.